Forum-Informationsfreiheit/OffenesParlament/offenesparlament/docs/source/design.rst

 **Logo Download**

-The logo is available in the most current formats for web and print applications:
+The logo is available in the `most current formats for web and print applications <http://www.informationsfreiheit.at/wp-content/uploads/2016/08/OffenesParlament_Logo.zip>`_:

 - logo-offenesparlament_cmyk.pdf
 - logo-offenesparlament_rgb.pdf